-Vitreous and Retinal Diseases and Surgery
+Retinal Diseases and Surgery

 Dr. Tewari is a surgeon, specializing in the diseases of the retina, vitreous, and macula.
 Born and raised in Detroit, Dr. Tewari graduated with honors from Wayne State University School of Medicine.
 He then completed his ophthalmology residency at the Kresge Eye Institute where he served as Co-Chief Resident.
 He completed a vitreoretinal surgery fellowship at the Barnes Retina Institute located in Barnes-Jewish Hospital/Washington University in St. Louis, Missouri.